raspberrypilearning/santa-detector/en/step_1.md

 ## Introduction

 ### What you will make
 No more propping your eyes open with matchsticks to try and catch Santa!
-This Scratch program uses a low-cost, infra-red detector to set off an alarm when Santa sneaks into your room.
-It's a great introduction to using simple sensors on the Raspberry Pi, and can be adapted to lots of different projects.
+This Scratch program uses a low-cost infrared sensor to set off an alarm when Santa sneaks into your room.
+This resource a great introduction to using simple sensors with the Raspberry Pi, and it can be adapted for lots of other projects.

 ### What you will learn